How we think our brain works isn’t always how it does.

 Stress is actually the most common cause of brain function changes.

-A study involving rats found that those exposed to chronic stress, the Hippocampus’s in their brains actually shrank.
+A study involving rats found that in those exposed to chronic stress, the Hippocampus in their brains actually shrank.
 The Hippocampus is the integral part that forms memories.
 It has previously been debated that those with PTSD have shrunken Hippocampi.
-Further studies could point to stress being a major factor is changes in our brains.
+Further studies could point to stress as a major factor in changes in our brains.

 - Multitasking is literally impossible